Kate Middleton’s brother locked in toxic feud with ‘nightmare neighbour’

-Kate Middleton’s brother in toxic feud with ‘nightmare neighbour who put up poison posters attacking family’
+Kate Middleton’s brother in toxic feud with ‘nightmare neighbour who put up posters attacking family’

-Exclusive: Mr Middleton claims his neighbour put up malicious posters across neighbouring villages attacking the future Queen’s family
+Exclusive: James Middleton claims his neighbour put up malicious posters across surrounding villages attacking the future Queen’s family

-The Princess of Wales’s brother is locked in toxic feud with a ‘nightmare neighbour’ who has allegedly papered their local village with poison pen posters attacking the family.
+The Princess of Wales’s brother is locked in a toxic feud with a “nightmare neighbour” who has allegedly papered his local village with malicious posters attacking the family.

-James Middleton, 37, responded to The Independent’s inquiry about the dispute amid accusations of noise and light pollution on his family farm in Berkshire, just a stone’s throw from Kate’s childhood home in the rural idyll of Buckleberry.
+James Middleton, 37, responded to The Independent’s enquiry about the dispute, which follows accusations that his family farm in Berkshire, just a stone’s throw from Kate’s childhood home in the rural idyll of Bucklebury, is generating noise and light pollution.

-David Alderton, 65, is claimed to have trespassed on the property where Mr Middleton lives with his wife and young child as part of a months’ long row upending the normally sleepy village of Stanford Dingley.
+David Alderton, 65, is claimed to have trespassed on the property where Mr Middleton lives with his wife and young child, as part of a months-long row that has disturbed the normally sleepy village of Stanford Dingley.

-Mr Middleton also claims his neighbour put up malicious posters across the neighbouring villages attacking the Middleton family and told the future Queen’s brother “things are gonna get brutal.”
+Mr Middleton also claims Mr Alderton put up malicious posters across the neighbouring villages attacking the Middleton family, and that he told the future Queen’s brother that “things are gonna get brutal”.

-Mr Middleton’s land is just a few miles from where Kate grew up in leafy Buckleberry, where her younger sister Pippa Middleton now resides on Buckleberry Farm, a thriving 72-acre site bought with her husband James Matthews four years ago for £1.5m.
+Mr Middleton’s land is just a few miles from where Kate grew up in leafy Bucklebury, where her younger sister Pippa now resides on Bucklebury Farm, a thriving 72-acre site Pippa bought with her husband James Matthews four years ago for £1.5m.

-Responding to The Independent, Mr Middleton said: “Police were contacted shortly after our son was born as we became increasing concerned by the activities surrounding a neighbour.
+Responding to The Independent, Mr Middleton said: “Police were contacted shortly after our son was born as we became increasingly concerned by the activities surrounding a neighbour.

 Mr Alderton was approached twice by this publication but declined to respond.
 However, he told the Daily Mail in February 2023: “This month we have further been subjected to the unwelcome toxic and noxious ingress of fumes within our home from the clearly unsuitable machinery he uses.